 Lubyanka Square was renamed Dzerzhinsky Square from 1926-1990 in honor of the founder of the Soviet security service, Felix Dzerzhinsky.
 A statue in his honor was erected in 1958, but following a failed coup against Mikhail Gorbachev in 1991, the statue was pulled down by protestors and removed from the square (but preserved in Muzeon, a statue complex across the street from Gorky Park in Central Moscow).
 In 1991, the square’s original name, Lubyanka Square, was restored.

 After the collapse of the USSR, the building was taken into private ownership and is now unmarked and hidden behind construction mesh.
-It is slated to reopen as a shopping mall “within the next few years.”
+It is slated to reopen as a shopping mall “within the next few years” – but its been officially under reconstruction for more than a couple of decades now.
 Directly across from the Shooting House, a new-age restaurant proudly displays cured meat in the window.

 On October 30, 1991, an organization called Memorial, erected the Solovetsky Stone on Lubyanka Square to honor those that had been killed by political oppressions.
 At the time, they were also pushing for the state legislature to mark a Day of Political Prisoners of the USSR on the Russian calendar.
 In 1992, October 29th was officially set aside The Day of Remembrance of the Victims of Political Repressions.
 The new non-state holiday is not a day off and, perhaps most interestingly, leaves out “USSR” from its name.